Expert Medical Care

 Sciatica

-Sharp or shooting pain that travels from the lower back down the leg.
-Caused by pressure on the sciatic nerve.
+Sharp or shooting pain from the lower back down the leg when the sciatic nerve is compressed.

 • Sharp, shooting pain